vyos/vyos-documentation/docs/configuration/service/dns.rst

   interface addresses - 192.168.1.254 for IPv4 and 2001:db8::ffff for IPv6
 * The VyOS DNS forwarder will only accept lookup requests from the LAN subnets - 192.168.1.0/24 and 2001:db8::/64
+* The VyOS DNS forwarder will pass reverse lookups for  10.in-addr.arpa, 168.192.in-addr.arpa, 16-31.172.in-addr.arpa zones to upstream server.

 .. code-block:: none